What's New

 "Anything missing?" — the final check

-Before checkout, a short prompt can surface what guests most often forget — a drink, a dessert, a sauce.
+As guests build their order, a short prompt can surface what people often add alongside what's already in the cart — a drink, a dessert, a sauce.
 One tap adds it to the order.
 It's the same nudge as a waiter asking "and something to drink with that?" — small, friendly, and easy to skip.

 For the waiter